juanuys/juanuys.github.io/_posts/2020-07-21-story-and-narrative-development-for-video-games-week-2.md

 Characters are our portals into the game world.
 The better we understand a character, the most engaged we are with the underlying story.

 (Unless, I think, you have a character you know nothing about, a mysterious character, who can be like an anonymous lens onto the world, or just a messenger.
 Maybe like first-person peripheral, like the narrator/witness who isn't the main character, e.g. Nick Carraway in Great Gatsby.
 Could this work for game worlds?
 Maybe this is somewhat done e.g. in Portal, with [GLaDOS](https://en.wikipedia.org/wiki/GLaDOS).
-Or maybe moreso even with games that actually have a narrator, which turns out to be a minor character (can't think of examples right now).)
+Or maybe more-so even with games that actually have a narrator, which turns out to be a minor character (can't think of examples right now).)

 It's a nice challenge to think of your non-story game's pieces as characters that have personality, emotion, and life.